EricssonResearch/dnt/doc/getting_started/scenario1/README.md

 Since every network configuration used in this guide sandboxed, we only have to exit from the sourced environment in every terminal window.
 To do that use the `exit` command or press `Ctrl+D`.
-The last terminal will clean up the network namespaces and every other network configuration related to the test environment.
+When we exit from the last environment, that will clean up the network namespaces and every other network configuration related to the test environment.

+__Important: do not run multiple test scenarios at the same time!
+Make sure you are exited from the test environment in every terminal before source a new environment in for a new test scenario!__